solie/django-calendar/README.md

 - When push to main detected, it will fetch latest commit

 ## TODO
-[ ] Add github action rebuilding image
+[v] Add github action rebuilding image